 No, this chili isn’t very spicy at all.
 The poblano peppers give a slightly smoky flavor, but not much heat.
 If you like spice, you should add a jalapeno pepper to the mix.

 I don’t think it’s too spicy for kids, but cool it down with some sour cream.

 Store any leftover chili con carne recipe in the refrigerator for 3-4 days.
-You can also freeze for 2-3 months.
-Let it thaw in the refrigerator overnight before reheating.

 To reheat the chili, heat in a sauce pan or in the microwave until heated through.